 Nigeria

-In Nigeria, NetWorks is testing novel approaches for distributing nets.
+In Nigeria, NetWorks is testing novel approaches for distributing long lasting insecticidal nets (LLIN).
 NetWorks is also conducting research to understand how climate and behavior can wear out nets.
 Finally, NetWorks is testing the effect of behavior change communication (BCC) on how households care for their nets and on how long nets last.

 Behavior change communication

-Field reports increasingly demonstrate that LLINs do not last as long as intended, in large part because the textile becomes too damaged by factors in households such as rodents, children, over-washing, and general handling.
+Field reports increasingly demonstrate that while on average, LLINs last about three years, many do not last as long as intended, in large part because the fabric is susceptible to damage from small children, rodents, over-washing, and general handling.
 The durability of a net, and how long a household considers it useful can be a key determinant of net use and how often nets need to be replaced.

 NetWorks is testing whether a BCC campaign can motivate net users to take better care of their nets and repair holes promptly.
-Extending net life could result in cost savings in net procurement in Nigeria.
-Additional benefits may include increased incentive for households to use nets daily, and ultimately, sustained protection from malaria.
-NetWorks and its partner, Center for Communication Programs-Nigeria, is using a combination of household visits, community events, and radio to promote net care and repair.
-Evaluation results will be available in 2013.
-Materials from the campaign can be accessed through the online toolkit
+Extending net life would in principle provide sustained protection from malaria, and has the potential to increase the return on net investments.
+NetWorks and its partner, Center for Communication Programs-Nigeria, are using a combination of household visits, community events, and radio programs to promote net care and repair.
+Evaluation results will be available in mid-2014.
+Materials from the campaign can be accessed through the online Care and Repair of Mosquito Nets Toolkit.

 LLIN distribution